vitkl/gene_expression_simulator/README.md

 ## Try it now

-You can try using the app by following this link:
+You can try using the app now by following this link:
 https://vitkl.shinyapps.io/gene_expression_simulator/
 However, there is a limitation: app will work only for 25 hours per month for all users (RStudio free subscription limit).
+App is also likely to work faster on your machine.